Administrative divisions of the Dutch East Indies

-The Dutch East Indies was a Dutch colony consisting of what is now Indonesia.
+The Dutch East Indies was a Dutch colony consisting of what is now mostly the modern state of Indonesia.
+The Anglo-Dutch Treaty of 1824, which ceded Dutch Malacca, a governorate of the Dutch East Indies that was transferred to Great Britain has consolidated modern-day rule to the Malacca state of Malaysia.
 It was divided into three governorates, namely the Great East, Borneo (Kalimantan) and Sumatra, and into three provinces in Java.
 Provinces and governorates were further divided into residencies.
 Residencies under the provinces were divided into regencies (regentschappen), and residencies under governorates were divided into departments (Afdeelingen, modern spelling afdelingen) and then further into regentschappen.

-The following list is the divisions of the Dutch East Indies in 1942, prior to the Japanese occupation in World War 2.
+The following list is the divisions of the Dutch East Indies in 1942, prior to the Japanese occupation in World War II.

-Governorate of Sumatra
+Sumatra

 In 1938, all of the various Residencies and Gouvernements in Sumatra were reorganized under the new Gouvernement of Sumatra.

 Java

 Java comprised three provinces, West, Middle and East Java, the boundaries of which were similar to the island's pre-2000 boundaries.